jhayer/baargin/paper/paper.md

 allowing comparative studies.
 As a last step, *baargin* performs a pangenome analysis of all the strains provided, producing the basis for the construction of a phylogenetic tree.
 The use of Nextflow and containers ensures the reproducibility of the data analysis.
+Only few bacterial genomics workflows are available, like Bactopia [@Petit:2020], which is highly flexible and complete in term of tools available.
+Therefore, we needed a lighter workflow, with only a few tools and databases installed for our collaborators that have only limited computing resources and storage.
+Also, *baargin* is specifically designed for detecting AMR genes and plasmid features, and include a decontamination step of the assembly, allowing the downstream analyses to be performed especially on the contigs belonging to the targeted species.

 # Materials and Methods